-The specialness of the Tug Hill region and its natural resources were recognized by New York State in 1972 when it created the Tug Hill Commission, a non-regulatory state agency charged with helping local governments, organizations, and citizens shape the future of the region, especially its environment and economy.
-In 1992, the state legislature passed the Tug Hill Reserve Act, further recognizing the statewide importance of the region’s natural resources.
-Congress has recognized the region as an integral part of the Northern Forest Lands area.
+The uniqueness of the Tug Hill region and its natural resources were recognized by New York State in 1972 when it created the commission.
+In 1992, the state legislature passed the Tug Hill Reserve Act, further recognizing the statewide importance of the region’s natural resources and in 1998 passed legislation encouraging the use of state-held conservation easements on key working forest lands.